automl/auto-sklearn/source/index.rst

     by opening a `github issue <https://github
     .com/automl/auto-sklearn/issues>`_ before starting to work.

+When developing new features, please create a new branch from the development branch.
+Prior to submitting a pull request, make sure that all tests are still passing.

 Features under development
 --------------------------
 * support for arff files
-* support for scikit-learn 0.16.1
+* support for scikit-learn 0.17
 * python 3 compability
-* MAC OS and windows compability
-* less dependencies
-* limiting the considered classifiers and preprocessors
 * command line interface

 A short guide to the code